-If the First Incremental RFP, or RTO Wide RFP, fails to procure adequate black start resources to meet the reliability criteria, PJM will initiate a Second Incremental RFP process to obtain black start resources.
-The Second Incremental RFP will follow the process described in Section 10.2.1, but PJM and the TO may modify the location and capability requirements for the black start resource, if necessary, to allow more resources to become viable as replacements.
-At this point, the TO will be notified of failed First Incremental RFP, or RTO Wide RFP, to allow them to begin preparation of a black start solution should the Reliability Backstop in Section 10.3 be necessary.
+If the First Incremental RFP, or RTO Wide RFP, fails to procure adequate blackstart resources to meet the reliability criteria, PJM will initiate a Second Incremental RFP process to obtain black start resources.
+The Second Incremental RFP will follow the process described in Section point, the TO will be notified of failed First Incremental RFP, or RTO Wide RFP, to allow them to begin preparation of a blackstart solution should the Reliability Backstop in Section 10.3 be necessary.